socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 2.5.0:  Added the capability to have mixed-phase particles of gas and
+                liquid fused together.
+Updated the initial conditions methods for pure multi-phase plumes so that a void fraction between 0 and 1 is enforced.
+This may result in a different orifice diameter being used than specified by the user, but ensures the dilute plume assumption is not violated.
+This new capability becomes important when simulating accidental spills from subsea CO2 sequestration pipelines in which very large quantities of CO2 may be released through a small orifice.
+                Other model updates improve intuition of using the model.
 Version 2.4.0:  Added additional post-processing methods to the bent plume
                 model to extract dissolved-phase concentration maps.
 Also made it easier to use the Privat and Jaubert binary interaction